raheelsadiq/WordBuzzer/README.md

 ## Improvments
-### UI and animations
+1. **Mainly UI and animations**
-Time out if no one answers.
+2. Time out if no one answers.
-Animation delay for win or lose for states
+3. Animation delay for win or lose for states